 This list of electives is only an indication of the range of subjects on offer and is subject to change.
-Note that international electives are subject to a specific allocation process, which will be explained during your second year.
-Given the popularity of international electives, places cannot be guaranteed.
+Note that international electives are subject to a specific allocation process, which will be explained during the programme.

 - Gain a detailed knowledge of valuation skills

 - Understand deal mechanics and structuring issues

 - Understand the impact of financial decisions on corporate strategy

 - Learn to apply valuation skills under real life conditions.

 Understanding corporate strategy requires both understanding what organisations can do strategically and what you as individuals need to do to be effective in making strategy happen.
 You will look at these four key issues:

 - Cognitive processes and the mind of the chief executive